httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~
 {: title="Partial response from a gzip-encoded representation"}

-The method can also affects the transferred message content.
+The method can also affect the transferred message content.
 For example, the response
 to a HEAD request does not carry content.